robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 2. The actual rise of nonmarket production, made possible through networked individuals and coordinate effects.
 3. The emergence of large-scale peer production, e.g. of software and encyclopaedias.

-Immaterial goods such as knowledge and culture are not lost, when consumed or shared -- they are 'nonrival' --, which enables a networked information economy, which is not commercially driven [@benkler_wealth_2006].
+Immaterial goods such as knowledge and culture are not lost, when consumed or shared -- they are 'nonrival' --, and they enable a networked information economy, which is not commercially driven [@benkler_wealth_2006].

 ## Preprints and e-prints